-In July 2020, Jack Hui Litster, Community Engagement Manager at Inter Pares from April 2013 to August 2020, spoke to long-time supporter John Harnett about his activism, reflections on privilege and engagement with Inter Pares.
-The following is an abridged transcript of their conversation.
+We spoke to long-time supporter John Harnett about his activism, reflections on privilege, and engagement with Inter Pares.

-Jack: How did you become involved in activism?
-Why is it important for you to be involved in movements and groups contributing to things like social and environmental justice?
+How did you become involved in activism?
+Why is it important to you?

 When I came to Canada, I worked in a family agency as a counsellor.
-Looking back now I realize I was doing this to make myself feel good.
-By attempting to help someone else, it helped me feel better about myself.
+Looking back I realize that by attempting to help someone else, it helped me feel better about myself.
 A few decades later I was introduced to family systems theory, which helped me begin to understand how humans function, and how to improve functioning.
-One of the main essences of this is to learn about oneself and how one is influenced by one’s family system.
 This enabled me to move beyond the idea of supporting others just so that I could feel good about myself.
-In the training we were working on understanding ourselves.
 We all have our deficiencies, but we can each improve our function.
-That has been the essence of my work as a family systems psychotherapist ever since: not solving problems but improving function.
+That has been the essence of my work as a family systems psychotherapist ever since.

-Also, the Habitat for Humanity Builds were very interesting.
-I did one in Ethiopia, two in Central America, and three in Canada.
-They were all very different.
+I have done six builds with Habitat for Humanity: one in Ethiopia, two in Central America, and three in Canada.
 I remember one time particularly, in Central America.
 We were standing around on the last day of the project, with the family whose new home we had built.
-There was a ceremony.
-The father of the family started talking first, and then he started crying and could not talk anymore.
+The father of the family started talking first, and then he started crying.
 The mother then spoke for him.
 It was very touching because we were demonstrating that some of those folks out there in the world who live in luxury and privilege had come out to support a family, and build them a new home.
 I began to wonder to what extent that act of kindness might permeate through that community, creating international bonds of caring.
-That was memorable.

 It was a profound experience, profoundly different than simply writing a cheque to a charity and getting a piece of paper back.
 Becoming connected to the work in a small way, to be of use, and to learn at the same time, was most meaningful to me.
 I was absolutely delighted to provide that service, to look after the transportation and help with the logistics, and to take that work off the staff’s shoulders.
 I also got to learn a bit more about Inter Pares and one of the organizations that Inter Pares supports, Likhaan.
-It was a wonderful experience for me.

-Jack: One of the ways that you have been supporting friends, and the global community we are part of, is through your generous support of Inter Pares.
-Our counterparts around the world are facing a range of issues from increased rates of violence against women, to difficulties accessing food and health care.
-Many of the organizations we work with have such deep roots in their communities, making them very well placed to respond as community leaders in these challenging times.
-I know that you had some specific examples of how you are taking action to support Inter Pares’ work at this time.
+One of the ways that you have been supporting the global community we are part of is through your generous support of Inter Pares.
+During the COVID pandemic, our counterparts around the world faced a range of issues from increased rates of violence against women, to difficulties accessing food and health care.
+Many of the organizations we work with have such deep roots in their communities, making them very well placed to respond.

-I had a request from Inter Pares to make a donation this year to support a number of organizations that are doing particular work in relation to COVID.
+I had a request from Inter Pares to make a donation to support a number of organizations doing particular work in relation to COVID.
 For me, that was natural, to be available to respond and send some more funds to Inter Pares for dealing with that immediate need.
 That was very important to me, to be asked to do that, to play my part and make a contribution.
-Something else occurred to me about a week ago: I’ve been aware that the federal government has created a seniors benefit of $300 for every senior who is receiving Old Age Security, and an extra $200 for those with lower income and who are struggling.
-For me, I was realizing that I live a very privileged life, and so I could use what I receive from this Seniors Benefit to support some organizations through Inter Pares that are struggling to address the increased need for their services due to COVID.
-It is a pittance in terms of the broader picture, but every penny can be useful.
-These are a few small ways that I see myself as being dutiful to the planet.

 If I look at my life, there has been a progression of trying to be of use to others.